 Frequently Asked Questions

-What’s the cheapest way to get to the Port Tampa Bay?
+What’s the cheapest way to get to Port Tampa Bay?

 What’s the cheapest parking for a Tampa cruise?

-The lowest rate we know is $3.95 per day, through 717 Parking.
+The lowest rate we know is about $4 per day, through 717 Parking.
 They operate a Union Station Lot that’s a mile or two from the cruise terminals.
 There is no shuttle offered, so you’ll have to get a ride to the cruise terminals.
-Still, at just $35 (after taxes and fees) to park for a week, you won’t find any cheaper place unless you stay at a hotel with free cruise parking.
+Still, to park for a week you won’t find any cheaper place unless you stay at a hotel with free cruise parking.
 See more on parking options here.

 Where should I stay in Tampa before my cruise?